 No. DraftKings legally operates in more than 40 states, with around half of those states having legislation in place explicitly legalizing daily fantasy sports.

 DraftKings does not legally operate in Arizona, Hawaii, Idaho, Louisiana, Montana, Nevada, and the state of Washington.

 No. Like DraftKings, FanDuel operates legally in more than 40 US states, but some states explicitly outlaw the operation of DFS platforms.

-Arizona, Hawaii, Idaho, Louisiana, Montana, Nevada, and Washington state make up the list of states in which FanDuel doesn’t operate.
+Arizona, Hawaii, Idaho, Louisiana, Montana, Nevada, and Washington make up the list of states in which FanDuel doesn’t operate.

 Not likely.
 Of the more than 40 states in which DFS platforms operate, about half allow access to sites like FanDuel and DraftKings without explicit regulations in place.
 It could take several years, if ever, for all of these states to regulate DFS explicitly.

 In states which have outlawed DFS platforms entirely, the road to legalization is even more unclear.

 Yes.
 Esports contests surrounding Rocket League, Call of Duty, League of Legends, CounterStrike: Global Offensive, and other games are widely available on DFS platforms.